 Basic loss per common share is computed by dividing net loss by the weighted-average number of common shares outstanding during the period.
 Diluted loss per common share is based upon the weighted-average common shares outstanding during the period plus the dilutive effects of additional weighted-average common equivalent shares outstanding during the period.
 Common equivalent shares result from the assumed exercise of outstanding stock options and warrants, the proceeds of which are then assumed to have been used to repurchase outstanding common stock using the treasury stock method.
 In addition, the numerator is adjusted for any changes in income (loss) that would result from the assumed conversion of potential shares.
-Potentially dilutive shares, which were excluded from the diluted loss per share calculations because the effect would be antidilutive, or the option or warrant exercise prices were greater than or equal to the average market price of the common shares, were 856,500 for the year ended December 31, 2018, including 500,000 common equivalents from the Series A Preferred Stock, 250,000 from the related warrants and 106,500 from stock options.
-There were no such dilutive shares excluded from the diluted loss per share calculation for the period from inception (March 8, 2017) to December 31, 2017.
+Potentially dilutive shares, for the year ended December 31, 2020, which were excluded from the diluted loss per share calculations because the effect would be antidilutive, or the option or warrant exercise prices were greater than or equal to the average market price of the common shares, were 1,087,536, including 500,000 common equivalents from the Series A Preferred Stock, 219,036 from the Series C Preferred Stock, 250,000 from the related warrants and 118,500 from stock options.
+Potentially dilutive shares, for the year ended December 31, 2019, which were excluded from the diluted loss per share calculations because the effect would be antidilutive, or the option or warrant exercise prices were greater than or equal to the average market price of the common shares, were 856,500, including 500,000 common equivalents from the Series A Preferred Stock, 250,000 from the related warrants and 106,500 from stock options.